ebingrav/avwiki/Label.md

-*You can get your items labeled at certain places like [the Ent in Stonehall](Edmuntrillion "wikilink") for a small fee.
+*You can get your items labeled at certain places like [the Ent in Stonehall](Edmuntrillion.md "wikilink") for a small fee.
 This label is visible to the person carrying the item only ( if they have switched on label-visibility with config +label ).
 The label can be changed as often as you may wish, or even removed.*